 - You can create an inspiring website/blog

 - You can make money with your blog and run your very own online store

 - When you purchase hosting you can get your domain for free and it’s automatically added to your blog

 - You can install custom WordPress themes (something free WordPress doesn’t let you do!)

 - You can install easy-to-use Plugins to your blog to add functionality rather than messing around with HTML

 - You can easily boost your SEO and rank higher in Google

 - It’s the best platform if you’re working towards having a successful blog.

-I highly recommend going with WordPress, as you can make your blog a stunning website, rather than “just a blog”.
+I highly recommend creating your blog with WordPress, as you can make your blog a stunning website, rather than “just a blog”.
 You will be able to run your own business and make money with your blog.
-Blog Pixie is on WordPress and it’s the best investment I’ve made.
-I now have a beautiful, interactive website (and you can too)!
+Blog Pixie is a self-hosted WordPress blog.
+It’s the best investment I’ve made and I now have a beautiful, interactive website (and you can too)!